-B. At-Large Versus District-Based Elections and a Directly Elected Mayor

-The members of the City Council are currently elected at-large.
-Under an at-large system of elections, every voter in the City votes for each member of the City Council, regardless of where the voter or the candidate is registered to vote in the City.
+B. At-Large Versus District-Based Elections and a Directly Elected Mayor of elections, every voter in the City votes for each member of the City Council, regardless of where the voter or the candidate is registered to vote in the City.
 Under a by-district based system of elections, the City is divided into districts, and candidates may only run for the seat representing the district in which they are registered to vote, and voters may only vote for the candidates from their district.